JanHerca/urantiapedia/output/wikijs/en/article/Patrick_Yesh/Avoidance_of_Selfishness_Living_Presence_of_God.md

 ## Our Premorontia Soul

-A Solitary Messenger of Orvonton says that, "During life the mortal will, the personality power of decisionchoice is resident in the material mind circuits; as terrestrial mortal growth proceeds, this self, with its priceless powers of choice, becomes increasingly identified with the emerging morontia-soul entity; after the and following the mansion world resurrection, the human personality is completely identified with the morontia self.
+A Solitary Messenger of Orvonton says that, “During life the mortal will, the personality power of decisionchoice is resident in the material mind circuits; as terrestrial mortal growth proceeds, this self, with its priceless powers of choice, becomes increasingly identified with the emerging morontia-soul entity; after the and following the mansion world resurrection, the human personality is completely identified with the morontia self.
 The soul is thus the embryo or the future morontia vehicle of personality identity....
 The soul partakes of the qualities of both the human mind and the divine spirit but persistently evolves toward augmentation of spirit control and divine dominance through the fostering of a mind function whose meanings seek to coordinate with true spirit value....
-The mortal career, the soul's evolution, is not so much a probation as an education [in faith in the survival of supreme values; the union of supreme values and cosmic meanings as a realization of universal reality].
-(1219)
+The mortal career, the soul's evolution, is not so much a probation as an education [in faith in the survival of supreme values; the union of supreme values and cosmic meanings as a realization of universal reality]”. ([UB 111:3.2-5](/en/The_Urantia_Book/111#p3_2))

 ## The Qualitative And Quantitative Levels Of Soul Growth

 The qualitative level of soul is our value level of awareness.
 “Quality” (ovilue) is felt!
 That which feels (your soul) is the mutual creation of mind (your mind) which knows, and the associated spirit (your Thought Adjuster), which “reality-izes.”
 The qualitative level of soul is in every decision you make which impedes or facilitates the function of your Thought Adjuster.
 Likewise do these very decisions determine your advancement in the circles of human achievement.
 The qualitative growth of the morontia soul is wholly dependent on the grasp of living faith upon the Paradisepotential fact-value that mortal man is a son of the

 The quantitative growth of the morontia soul is the comprehension of supreme meanings, plus the number and frequency of spiritual decisions.
-The quantitative aspect of soul growth is the number of decisions, frequent repetitions [of decisions], and persistent repetitions [or decisions] which are also essential to the habit-forming certainty of such reactions, (1210)
+The quantitative aspect of soul growth is the number of decisions, frequent repetitions [of decisions], and persistent repetitions [or decisions] which are also essential to the habit-forming certainty of such reactions, ([UB 110:6.6](/en/The_Urantia_Book/110#p6_6))

 ## Second Visualization

-According to current psychological research and Uranfia Book teachings, to begin to make effective changes in behavior and personality, one must place his or her visualizations at the feeling level (not just the intel- lectual level) of one's being.
+According to current psychological research and Uranfia Book teachings, to begin to make effective changes in behavior and personality, one must place his or her visualizations at the feeling level (not just the intellectual level) of one's being.

-...the material (personal) self must choose to co-operate with the indwelling Adjuster in creating and fostering the morontia self, the evolutionary and potentially immortal soul.
-(1216) Please, relax, visualize and feel your partially subspiritual-morontia soul self (no matter how slightly) for a few moments, while I guide your thoughts further....
+...the material (personal) self must choose to co-operate with the indwelling Adjuster in creating and fostering the morontia self, the evolutionary and potentially immortal soul. ([UB 111:1.2](/en/The_Urantia_Book/111#p1_2)) Please, relax, visualize and feel your partially subspiritual-morontia soul self (no matter how slightly) for a few moments, while I guide your thoughts further....

 Feel your morontia self.
 It doesn't matter how slightly you sense your soul, within or without, whether you see it in a shape or light or color, or hear it in music or Your material body is just the presence of your soul. side your body exists your associated — inside and out...Pause silently.

 Take this opportunity to delegate, right now, willingly and freely to your associate morontia soul, the right to make final decisions about any matter in your life.
 Your morontia soul is that part of you which is essentially who you really are-that part of you which you can trust to unfailingly do the will of Cod.

-...Pause for meditation; dedication. tions:
+...Pause for meditation; dedications:

 Take this opportunity to make the following affirma-

 - I am my morontia soul.
 - I feel my morontia soul.
 - Every decision I make facilitates the function of my Thought Adjuster.
 - With full conscious awareness I delegate freely and willingly full authority to my morontia soul to make any and all final decisions in my life.
 - I yield increased cooperation to my Thought Adjuster's spiritual mission.
-- I permit my Thought Adjuster to complete the association of my human identity with my moron-
+- I permit my Thought Adjuster to complete the association of my human identity with my morontial soul.

 I feel the loving presence of God.
 I feel my love for him. ...Pause silently; worship with your soul.

 After meditation and communion with your self and after joint worship of the Father, gently return to your earth consciousness and your normal awareness.

 Happy soul birthday!

 ## Urantia Method Of Spiritual Goal Setting And Achievement

 To make yourself feel more at ease about accomplishing such a difficult task as changing your own human behavior and mental operations, know that our spiritual teachers have a great affection and understanding of the human predicament.
 Note the following, that they ask and the “evolve” to our new selfhood, our morontia soul, of identity of our evolving “potential” transfer of the seat to do it all our evolving personality.
 We do not have condition inhibits us sroms, in any case, that our human any case.

 - It is not so much what the mind comprehends as what the mind desires to comprehend that insures survival.
-- It is not so much what mind is like as what mind is striving to be like that constitutes spirit identifica-
+- It is not so much what mind is like as what mind is striving to be like that constitutes spirit identification.
 - It is not so much that man is conscious of God as that man yearns for God that results in universe ascension.
-- What you are today is not so important as what you are becorning day by day and in eternity. ('1217)
+- What you are today is not so important as what you are becorning day by day and in eternity. ([UB 111:1.5](/en/The_Urantia_Book/111#p1_5))
 - Doing the will of God is nothing more or less than an exhibition of creature willingness to share the inner life with God-with the very God who has made such a creature life of inner meaning-value possible.
-Sharing is Godlike-divine.
-(1221)
+Sharing is Godlike-divine. ([UB 111:5.1](/en/The_Urantia_Book/111#p5_1))

 Also remember that you are not alone in this struggle for self-control and the avoidance of selfishruess.
 You have quite a bit of helpful companionship, namely:

 - Your Thought Adjuster.
-- The gifts of your own creative personality, your soul, your will, and your faith, plus your awareness of your awareness [which, I suspect, is really all there is that we can truly label as our “ I^{\text {”]. }}.
-Your awareness of your awareness can also exercise your will; your superconscious has access to incredible will-power.
+- The gifts of your own creative personality, your soul, your will, and your faith, plus your awareness of your awareness which, I suspect, is really all there is that we can truly label as our “I.” Your awareness of your awareness can also exercise your will; your superconscious has access to incredible will-power.
 Your soul has will-volition.
 - Your adjutant mind spirits, access to the Holy Mother Spirit's mind.
 - Christ's Spirit of Truth; you can always substitute Christ's mind for yours by the simple human technique of other-mindedness, whereby you accept another's ideas [Christ's] as your own.
-(863)
 - The ministry of two guardian seraphim (who represent the presence of the Holy Mother Spirit), plus a sanobim and cherubim.
 And as you become involved in the various service areas of life, you also may connect with and consciously cooperate with the different orders of angels.
 - Visiting spiritual beings such as midway friends, students, and celestial artisans, and
 - The integration of all these in the presence of the evolving Supreme Being.